 3. Next, return to your language advisor and have him or her approve the program and specifically the language classes you plan to take while you are abroad.
 He or she will sign the blue course approval form you received from the Study Abroad Office.

-Then schedule an appointment with Dr. Schenck, who handles study abroad advising for the Croft Institute.
+Then schedule an appointment with Dr. Schenck, who handles study abroad advising for the international studies major.
 Bring the course approval form, signed by your language advisor, along with courses descriptions - in English- for the International Studies courses you would like to take while abroad.
 You can often obtain course descriptions from brochures and other program information available on websites and from the Study Abroad office.
-Dr. Schenck will not sign your form if you have not had it signed by your Croft language advisor first.
+Dr. Schenck will not sign your form if you have not had it signed by your international studies language advisor first.

 Be sure to choose plenty of alternate classes, because you may change your mind once you get abroad, or the courses you initially chose may not be taught.